Learn to love sous vide cooking

 Cooking in a sauce is tricky

 Whilst there are ways and special bags to cook the food in sauces, it is tricky.
 When you vacuum pack the food before cooking and you’ve too much liquid it gets sucked up and any hope of sealing the bag is gone – it won’t seal if it’s wet.
 It’s simply easier to cook your sauce separately at least until you are experienced.
+You can upgrade to a vacuum pack machine that can cope with liquids.

 Don’t mix ingredients